-22.4.5 FINAL PLAT
+24.4.522.4.5 FINAL PLAT

 - A. Survey Standards.
 The Final Plat shall conform to all the standards of a Class "A" Land Survey as found in the Standards of Practice Manual for Surveying in South Carolina and in the Article. - B. Formatting Requirements. - 1.
 The Final Subdivision Plat shall measure 24 x 36 inches. - 2.
 If the Final Subdivision Plat is drawn in two or more sections, each section shall be accompanied by a key map showing the location of each section. - 3.
-The scale of the Final Plat shall be such that new addresses and tax map numbers for each lot may be added legibly, post-approval.
+The scale of the final plat Final Plat shall be such that new addresses and tax map numbers for each lot may be added legibly, post-approval.
 The scale must be at least 1 inch to 100 feet generally and at least 1 inch to 30 feet for townhomes. - 4.
 Final Plats shall be accompanied by digital files submitted in accordance with the provisions in § 22.3: General Survey Requirements. - 5.
-Electronic Submission of Final Plats. - (a) All Final Plats to be submitted for recording shall be accompanied by an electronic copy, as specified by the Electronic Submission Standards and Procedures described below. - (b) The only use of the electronic information submitted will be for the anonymous inclusion into the Greenville County GIS system.
-Disclaimers and limiting statements may be placed in electronic submissions, provided such disclaimers do not direct liability to the County or create indemnification by the County to the party submitting electronic files.
+Electronic Submission of Final Plats. - (a) All final platFinal Plats to be submitted for recording shall be accompanied by an electronic copy, as specified by the Electronic Submission Standards and Procedures described below. - (b) The only use of the electronic information submitted will be for the anonymous inclusion into the Greenville County GIS system.
+Disclaimers and limiting statements may be placed in electronic submissions, provided such disclaimers